What are Object IDs?

 RTRequirement text

-Please note that these IDs are the same for all the different language versions of BriefBuilder.
-The ID for a space in a German model still starts with “SP” even though a space is called Raum in German.
+Please note: object IDs are the same for all the language versions of BriefBuilder.
+So, the ID for a space in a German model still starts with “SP” even though a space is called Raum in German.

 Was this article helpful?